 Subic Bay, Philippines is bordered on the east by Zambales mountains and the South China Sea on the west.
 A former US Naval base, Subic is now a freeport zone and a gateway for the transportation of goods.
-And, while it's topography is more of a jungle paradise, technology, infrastructure, and industry have changed the landscape and the standard of living in the community.
-Real estate and BPO companies doing business in the Philippines are rising fast in the area and investors are now looking at Subic as a top BPO destination in the country.
+And, while it’s topography is more of a jungle paradise, technology, infrastructure, and industry have changed the landscape and the standard of living in the community.
+Real estate and IT-BPO companies doing business in the Philippines are rising fast in the area and investors are now looking at Subic as a top IT-BPO destination in the country.

 The newly completed SCTEx (Subic Clark Tarlac Expressway) a P36 billion peso expressway is a leading avenue through Olongapo, Tarlac and bridges the three cities of Tarlac, Subic, and Clark.
 Access from the Metro Manila area through the superhighway is convenient, safe and predictable.

 Investments in office space and residential infrastructure are growing in Subic.
 Subic Bay Gateway Park is a commercial hub home to a number of Korean and Taiwanese companies doing business in the Philippines.
 It offers 300 hectares of prime industrial land.

 Ayala Land Inc., the Philippine’s biggest real estate developer has signed a 50-year lease with the government to develop a 7.5 hectare commercial hub along Rizal Highway, within the Subic Bay Freeport and are in the steps of final completion for Anvaya Cove, a luxury resort area.
 An estimated P3 billion pesos are on the line for this investment venture.
 The proposed plan for the vicinity is to establish a shopping mall, hotel, and a Business Process Outsourcing building.